Traveling With or Without Your Pet

-It’s officially travel season and whether you’re planning a beach trip or taking a plane ride, there’s always a question of what to do with your pets.
-While they are two different scenarios, preparing to travel with or without your pet is a lot like planning an evacuation for a hurricane.
+It’s officially travel season and whether you’re planning a beach trip or hopping on a plane and traveling further, there’s always the question of what to do with your pets.
+Preparing to travel with (or without) your pet is a lot like planning an evacuation for a hurricane.
+Both scenarios should be taken seriously and planned for well in advance.

 Before traveling, ensure that your pet is microchipped and is also wearing visible identification.
 If you’re traveling by car, ensure that you have all the supplies you’ll need like a well-ventilated crate, food, bowls, enough water, clean-up bags and medications.